zhaochenyang20/sglang/docs/en/index.rst

 * **Extensive Model Support**: SGLang supports a wide range of generative models including the Llama series (up to Llama 3.1), Mistral, Gemma, Qwen, DeepSeek, LLaVA, Yi-VL, StableLM, Command-R, DBRX, Grok, ChatGLM, InternLM 2 and Exaone 3.
 It also supports embedding models such as e5-mistral and gte-Qwen2.
 Easily extensible to support new models.

-* **Open Source Community**: SGLang is an open source project with a vibrant community of contributors.
-We welcome contributions from anyone interested in advancing the state of the art in LLM and VLM serving.

 Documentation
 -------------

-**In this documentation, we'll dive into these following areas to help you get the most out of SGLang.**

 .. toctree::
    :maxdepth: 1